beetbox/confuse/docs/usage.rst

 The first parameter is required; it's the name of your application, which will be used to search the system for a config file named ``config.yaml``.
-See :ref:`Search Paths` for the specific locations searched.
+See :ref:`search-paths` for the specific locations searched.

 The second parameter is optional: it's the name of a module that will guide the search for a *defaults* file.
 Use this if you want to include a